-You will be on-site between 10 - 20 hours a week, depending on the semester and up to 40 hours per week for the last semester Externship.
+Students will be on-site between 15 - 30 hours a week, depending on the semester and up to 40 hours per week for the last semester Externship.
 Transportation to and from clinical sites is the responsibility of the student.
-Students will have the opportunity to earn clock hours with both pediatric and adult clients during their course of study in order to obtain clinical experience across the lifespan.
-The last semester will be a fulltime clinical experience of the student's preference pending site availability.
+Students will have the opportunity to earn clock hours with both pediatric and adult clients during their course of study to obtain clinical experience across the lifespan.
+The last semester will be a full-time clinical experience of the student's preference pending site availability.
 Thesis students will be assigned to a part-time practicum during their last semester.